platard/mtm6404-to-do-list/instructions.md

 ```
 onAddTask={onAddTaskHandler}
 ```
 12. In the App component, define the 'onAddTaskHandler' function to add a new item to the 'list' state.
-Creates a new array by spreading the existing list array elements and appending the item to the end.
+Create a new array by spreading the existing list array elements and appending the item to the end.
 ```
-function onAddHandler (item) {
+function onAddTaskHandler (item) {
     setList([...list, item])
 }
 ```